 We strongly recommend that students have completed at least two, if not all three of your gateway courses before deciding on your primary and secondary thematic areas.
-For most students this is in the second semester of your sophomore year.
-In early April each year, the SIS Undergraduate Advising Office hosts a Thematic Area Declaration Week.
+You can use this form to declare your thematic areas at any time.

 All courses for your major, University Math, the College Writing sequence, General Education, and AU Core need to be taken for an A-F grade.